uzh-dqbm-cmi/Tnpb/README.md

 ## Web Interface
 - Access our web-based interface at [tnpb.app](https://www.tnpb.app/) to use the model directly without installing or running any Python code.

+## Web Interface
+- BY DOWNLOADING OR USING THE CODE, YOU ARE CONSENTING TO BE AND AGREE TO BE BOUND BY ALL OF THE TERMS OF THIS LIMITED LICENSE DESCRIBED IN LICENCE.TXT FILE